tuttonluke/Computer_Vision_Rock_Paper_Scissors/README.md

 ## Milestone 3: Create a Rock-Paper-Scissors Game

  Manual version of the rock-paper-scissors game created in the python file manual_rps.py.
 The get_computer_input function randomly chooses "rock", "paper", or "scissors", the get_user_input function asks the user for a choice from the same options, and the get_winner functions returns the winner according to the rules of the game.
 The play function runs the game as expected by calling the previous three functions sequentially.
+This game is contained in the [manual_rps.py](https://github.com/tuttonluke/aicore_computer_vision_project/blob/main/manual_rps.py) file.

  ## Milestone 4: Use the Camera to Play Rock-Paper-Scissors
  Technologies / Skills: